Find Mediators Near You:

 John Sturrock

 John Sturrock is the founder and senior mediator at Core Solutions, Scotland's pre-eminent provider of commercial mediation services.
 As a pioneer of mediation throughout the UK and elsewhere, his work extends to the commercial, professional, sports, public sector, policy and political fields.
-He is a Distinguished Fellow of the international… MORE >
+He is a Distinguished Fellow Emeritus of the… MORE >

 ad